 (ii) make a substantial contribution to the historiography of the particular field concerned, or intervene in debates concerning methodology or other aspects of the development of the discipline, its sources, and its institutional and professional contexts.
 Writings that are mainly reports of progress in a particular project or output will not normally be considered.

 To be eligible, outputs submitted must have been published between January 2021 and May 2022.

 Timetable for submissions

-Submissions for the 2022 Prize will open on 1 February 2022.
-All submissions must be made via the online form.
+Submissions for the 2023 Prize will open in early 2023.
 Submissions may be made by the author, however you do not have to be the author of an output to submit it to the prize.
 Submission are limited to one per person.

 Award of the Prize

-All submissions will be considered by an international panel of judges.
-The 2022 judges are:
+All submissions are considered by an international panel of judges.
+The judges are: